The End? The Reason to Endure

 The First Beast: Political Power.
 Then he sees a beast like a lion, leopard and bear combined rising out of the sea having seven heads, ten horns and crowns (like the Great Red Dragon in the previous chapter who gives him strength) – having a blasphemous name on his head (13:1-2).
 This image is an allusion to Daniel 7 – a reference to the four successive empires of Babylon, Persia, Greece and Rome.
 The Beast in Revelation 13, looking like a combination of these four beasts, hints to the Roman Empire of its day, but also represents every other human government that opposes Christ.

 The Beast is an image of anti-Christ government.
 Although the word anti-Christ does not appear in Revelation, John writes about it in his epistles.
 “The world is passing away… it is the last hour, and as you have heard that antichrist is coming, so now many antichrists have come.
-Therefore we know that it is the last hour. “ (2:17-18) Fifty years earlier Paul also wrote about anti-Christ government already at work in the world (2 Thesalonians 2:7, 8-10).
-Examples of these range from Pharaoh to Alexander the Great, Nero to Domitian, from Ganges Khan to Napoleon, Stalin to Hitler, Mao to Castro, Mugabe to Kim Jong Un.
-The pages of history is filled with the blood from the oppressive regimes of the Beast.
+Therefore we know that it is the last hour. “ (2:17-18) Fifty years earlier, Paul also wrote about anti-Christ government already at work in the world (2 Thessalonians 2:7, 8-10).
+Examples of these range from Pharaoh to Alexander the Great, Nero to Domitian, Ganges Khan to Napoleon, Stalin to Hitler, Mao to Castro, and Mugabe to Kim Jong Un.
+The pages of history are filled with the blood from the oppressive regimes of the Beast.

 Beast_sea3